How To Shift Your Kids From Stressed To Strength (even if they resist your efforts!)

 2. Food Reactions

 We all have detox systems, but some kids struggle more with clearing toxins.
 As these build up, they can impact brain function, contributing to symptoms like depression, anxiety, or ADHD.
+Urine tests can help us figure this out.

 4. Gut Problems

 The gut-brain connection is a two-way street.
 If the gut ecosystem is off, it can affect mood, learning, and immune response.
-A child-specific microbiome test can reveal what’s going on.
+A child-specific microbiome test (stool) can reveal what’s going on.

 5. Infections & Immune Activation